Countess-of-Chester-Hospital-NHS-FT/Project-Template-SimPy/README.md

 # Project Name

 ### Status
-This project is currently work in progress / completed / being maintained / not being maintained
+This project is currently / an example for training purposes / work in progress / completed / being maintained / not being maintained

 ### About the project
 Short description and purpose / objectives of the project e.g: